Brain Drill: Apocalyptic Feasting (2007–2009)

 In a 2007 interview, Cannibal Corpse's bassist, Alex Webster recommended Brain Drill to Metal Blade Records, who signed the band later that year.
 The group again entered at Castle Ultimate Studios with producer Zack Ohren; this time to work on their debut full-length, recorded during August 2007.
 Brain Drill's follow-up to their 2006 EP, Apocalyptic Feasting, was released on February 5, 2008 by Metal Blade.

 Shortly after the release of Apocalyptic Feasting, both members Marco Pitruzzella and Jeff Hughell left the band due to touring complications.
 Based on a statement from Dylan Ruskin that was posted on the group's Myspace profile, it appeared that Brain Drill had split up.
 Soon after, the rumors were denied, and the band started looking for a new drummer and bassist.

 Quantum Catastrophe, Boundless Obscenity and breakup (2009–2019)

 Brain Drill entered Castle Ultimate studios with Zack Ohren in December 2009 to record their second album through Metal Blade Records.
 It was titled Quantum Catastrophe and was released on May 11, 2010.
 "Monumental Failure" premiered as streaming media prior to the album's release.
 A new song, "Beyond Bludgeoned", was released from the new record as the date grew nearer.
 A music video was later created for the song and is featured on Comcast on-demand.

 In July 2016, vocalist Steve Rathjen and drummer Ron Casey left the band and were then later replaced by Travis Morgan and Alex Bent respectively.
 Brain Drill then entered Castle Ultimate Studios and self-released their third album titled Boundless Obscenity on July 2, 2016.

 On September 10, 2019, it was announced the band had broken up.

+Post-Brain Drill (2019 - present)

+In May 2024, Dylan Ruskin released the first single for his new project, Stellae Ignotus.
+The song is instrumental, with more focus on melody and synthesizers than Brain Drill had, but still demonstrating the same level of musicianship.